-- Minimum units per semester: 12.0 - Maximum units per semester: 20.5 - Minimum technical courses: College of Engineering undergraduates must include at least two letter graded technical courses (of at least 3 units each) in their semester program.
+• Minimum units per semester: 12.0

+- Maximum units per semester: 20.5 - Minimum technical courses: College of Engineering undergraduates must include at least two letter graded technical courses (of at least 3 units each) in their semester program.
 Every semester students are expected to make satisfactory progress in their declared major.
 Satisfactory progress is determined by the student's Engineering Student Services Advisor.
-(Note: For most majors, normal progress (https://engineering.berkeley.edu/academics/undergraduate-guide/policies-procedures/scholarship-progress/#ac12282) will require enrolling in 3-4 technical courses each semester).
+(Note: For most majors, normal progress (https://engineering.berkeley.edu/academics/undergraduate-guide/ policies-procedures/scholarship-progress/#ac12282) will require enrolling in 3-4 technical courses required of your current major each semester.)
 Students who are not in compliance with this policy by the end of the fifth week of the semester are subject to a registration block that will delay enrollment for the following semester. - All technical courses (math, science, engineering) that satisfy requirements for the major must be taken on a letter-graded basis (unless only offered as P/NP).

-Minimum Academic (Grade) Requirements
+Minimum Academic Requirements

-- Minimum overall and semester grade point averages of 2.00 (C average) are required of engineering undergraduates.
-Students will be subject to dismissal from the University if during any fall or spring semester their overall UC GPA falls below a 2.00, or their semester GPA is less than 2.00. - Students must achieve a minimum grade point average of 2.00 (C average) in upper division technical courses required for the major curriculum each semester. - A minimum overall grade point average of 2.00 and a minimum 2.00 grade point average in upper division technical course work required for the major are required to earn a Bachelor of Science in the College of Engineering.
+- Students must have a minimum overall and semester grade point average of 2.00 (C average).
+Students will be subject to dismissal from the University if during any fall or spring semester their overall UC GPA falls below a 2.00, or their semester GPA is less than 2.00. - Students must achieve a minimum grade point average of 2.00 (C average) in upper division technical courses required for the major curriculum each semester. - A minimum overall grade point average of 2.00 and a minimum 2.00 grade point average in upper division technical course work required for the major are required to earn a Bachelor of Science in the College of Engineering. - Students must make normal degree progress toward the Bachelor of Science degree and their officially declared major.